saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 SaltStack’s capabilities for remote execution and configuration management can be further extended with the ability to orchestrate the order in which events are to take place.
 This can be an orchestrated series of events that is initiated whenever a user runs an orchestration state, or a certain series of events that take place as a reaction to something happening on a system.

 An example of what you could orchestrate with Salt is the following:
-- Extend an IP-Fabric to a Linux server
+- Extend an IP-Fabric constisting of Juniper and Arista switches to a Linux server
 - Install Docker engine on said server
 - Start different containers that offer microservices in a specific order
 - Update the firewall to account for the newly provisioned services